Saeed1989/angular-firebase-crud/README.md

 #### Client side

-- [Angular] - A JavaScript framework for building user interfaces
+- [Angular](https://angular.io/) - A JavaScript framework for building user interfaces
-- [AngularMaterial] - Material Design components for Angular
+- [AngularMaterial](https://material.angular.io/) - Material Design components for Angular
-- [Jasmine] - A JavaScript test framework
+- [Jasmine](https://jasmine.github.io/) - A JavaScript test framework
-- [AngularFirestore] - Promise based HTTP client for the browser and Firebase Firestore database
+- [AngularFirestore](https://github.com/angular/angularfire) - Promise based HTTP client for the browser and Firebase Firestore database
-- [AngularFireStorage] - Promise based HTTP client for the browser and Firebase file storage
+- [AngularFireStorage](https://github.com/angular/angularfire/blob/master/docs/storage/storage.md) - Promise based HTTP client for the browser and Firebase file storage

 #### Server side

-- [CloudFirestore] - A NoSQL document database in the Firebase cloud
+- [CloudFirestore](https://firebase.google.com/products/firestore) - A NoSQL document database in the Firebase cloud
-- [CloudFireStorage] - A file storage service in the Firebase cloud
+- [CloudFireStorage](https://firebase.google.com/docs/storage) - A file storage service in the Firebase cloud

 ## Development server

+##### Prerequisites

+- Node.js : To run npm packages

+##### Steps

+- Run `npm install` to install all required dependencies.
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Alpha testing